MP Estate Planning UK

 Some key benefits of early planning include:

-• Maximizing the use of your nil rate band
+• Maximising the use of your nil rate band and residence nil rate band

 Common Misconceptions About Inheritance Tax